JaxionProject/jaxion/README.md

 pip install jaxion
 ```

-or, for GPU support use:
+or, for GPU support, use:

 ```console
 pip install jaxion[cuda12]
 ```

+See the docs for more info on how to [build from source](https://jaxion.readthedocs.io/en/latest/pages/installation.html).

+## Examples

 Check out the `examples/` directory for demonstrations of using Jaxion.

-## Examples

 <p align="center">
   <a href="https://github.com/JaxionProject/jaxion/tree/main/examples/dynamical_friction">